 “How’s that working out?”

 “Jill complains that no one can read them, including Minehan.”

 “I really have to work, Jack.
 I’m under suspicion for being gay there.
 You saw how that played out with Miller.”

 “You want me to leave,” he whines more.

 “She’s right,” Nicky agrees.
 He and Alice go inside as well.
 We follow them and get in for free with reentry stamps.
-While they go upstairs, I take Jack into the Disco side.
+While they go upstairs, I take Jack over to the Disco side.
 The Paramount secretaries are there and surround us.
 They remember Jack as another of Joan Jett’s friends.
 He turns on the charm.
 We have five girls dancing with us.
 I take the youngest looking secretary over to Rodney who is DJing as usual.
-He’s glad to play Runaways songs for her, insisting she come up and chose the tracks to play.
+He is glad to play Runaways songs for her, insisting she come up and chose the tracks to play.
 ‘Cherry Bomb’ gets everyone out on the dance floor.

 ‘Queens of Noise’ scares all the disco dollies away with its heavy metal overtones.
 We drag the girls to the live stage area.
 They scream and try to run away when they see the art/punk band making noise on stage.
-We convinced them to come up to the balcony where we order pitchers of beer.
+We convince them to come up to the balcony where we order pitchers of beer.
 They all have IDs; nobody asks us.
 Nicky and Alice come over, impressed that we lured straight girls to sit with us.

 “They’re our fan club from Paramount,” Jack brags.